geekchicdesigns/geekchicdesigns/README.md

 - 👋 Hi, I’m @geekchicdesigns
 - 👀 I’m interested in Software Development, Web Designs, Graphics, and DevOps!
 - 🌱 I’m currently learning Cloud Computing and virtual development.
-- 💞️ I’m looking to collaborate on technically inclined folks.
+- 💞️ I’m looking to collaborate with technically inclined folks.
 - 📫 How to reach me: send me a note!

 <!---